-The IDP for 2022/2023 represents a strategic development commitment of the Municipality for the next five years in the fifth term of local government.
-This is the first IDP in for the Council that was elected by the people of uMkhanyakude on the 01st November 2021.
-I would like to first and foremost take you through the preamble of the Constitution of the Republic of South Africa which is the corner stone of our democracy.
+The IDP for 2023/2024 represents a first reviewed strategic development commitment of the Municipality in the fifth term of local government.
+This is the 2nd IDP in for the Council that was elected by the people of uMkhanyakude on the 01st November 2021.